 Ultrasonic Bat Repellent Devices

-There are also specialized sound machines called ultrasonic bat repellent devices.
+There are also specialized sound machines called ultrasonic bat deterrent devices.
 These ultrasonic bat repelling systems produce noises only bats can hear so humans, pets, and other animals don’t have to suffer.
 Think dog whistle.
-This is especially helpful when the bats are in your walls and you need to put ultrasonic bat repellent in your living spaces.
-Ultrasonic sounds work well for indoor use bat control.

 CLEANRTH CB006 Advanced Ultrasonic Bat Repelling System